armcknight/vapor-postgres/README.md

 Issues and pull requests are welcome!

-If you'd like to monetarily contribute to more work and resources like this, please <a href="https://www.paypal.me/armcknight">make a donation via Paypal</a>.
+If this project helped you, please consider <a href="https://www.paypal.me/armcknight">leaving a tip</a> 🤗

+Do you need help with a project?
+[I'm currently available for hire or contract.](http://tworingsoft.com/contracts).